-Known as the flower island, walking in Madeira offers a versatile scenery and a pleasant climate all year round.
-On our Coastal and Levada Trails of Madeira walking holiday you will follow Madeira’s unique network of narrow irrigation channels known as levadas, and its ancient coastal footpaths.
-This walking holiday in Madeira incorporates some of the best hiking trails on this beautiful volcanic island, located in the Atlantic ocean.
+Known as the flower island, Madeira offers diverse sceneries and a pleasant climate all year round.
+On our Coastal and Levada Trails of Madeira walking holiday, you will follow Madeira’s unique network of narrow irrigation channels known as levadas, and its ancient coastal footpaths.
+This walking holiday in Madeira incorporates the best hiking trails on this beautiful volcanic island, located in the Atlantic ocean.

 The dry east, the cool north, the barren mountains, the moist high plateaus and the sunny south all invite you to come and explore this wonderful island.
 All year long, there are different flowers and trees blooming at different altitudes.
 The friendly locals invite you to get to know their country and their culture.
-Discover the various faces of the island on this walking holiday in Madeira!
+Discover the various faces of the island on a walking holiday to remember!

 - Unique coastal views